String of Pearls Shriveling — Why the Beads Go Flat and How to Rehydrate Them

 - 2

-For drought-shriveled pearls with dry soil: water thoroughly from above, allowing water to drain completely from the bottom.
-Then place the pot in a shallow basin of water for 10–15 minutes to ensure the root ball is fully hydrated.
-Remove and allow to drain.
+For drought-shriveled pearls sitting in genuinely dry soil, water thoroughly from above and let it drain completely from the bottom, then set the pot in a shallow basin of water for 10 to 15 minutes to make sure the entire root ball rehydrates rather than just the top layer.
+Lift out and let it drain fully afterward.

 - 3